CarloWood/systemd-netns/README.md

 1. Enter the network namespace: `sudo ip netns exec NSNAME bash` (or your preferred shell).
 2. Modify the `nftables` ruleset using `nft` commands (e.g., `nft add rule inet filter output tcp dport 443 accept`).
 3. Verify your rules: `nft list ruleset`.
-4. Once satisfied, exit the namespace shell and run `sudo netns-nft-store NSNAME`.
+4. Once satisfied, exit the namespace shell and run `sudo netns-nft-save NSNAME`.
     This command will dump the current live `nftables` ruleset from the `NSNAME` namespace into `/etc/conf.d/netns/nft-NSNAME.json`.
     This saved ruleset will then be automatically restored the next time `netns-nft@NSNAME.service` starts.